EEEBalanceBug-Team6/Server/README.md

 - [x]  Check if the last bullet point about response of update function has been implemented.
 - [x]  Check that newdata is updated even when you encounter a node that you have been to before.
 - [x]  Add margin for error for node (width of the rover).
-- [ ]  Finish endpoints for the lights (lights and ping).
-- [ ]  Test lights endpoints
-- [ ]  Test calibration endpoint.
-- [ ]  Test margin for error with static value.
-- [ ]  Use Sam's triangulation method.
-- [ ]  Send output of data structure to database.

 ## Notes on Tasks